eToro Cryptocurrency Trading & CFDs

 Whichever bank account payment method you select, make sure you consider the following:

-You’ll need to search for exchanges that list your desired trading pair, such as BTC/DASH, and then compare the pros and cons of each platform.
+You’ll need to search for exchanges that list your desired trading pair.
+For example, if you want to trade Ether for Bitcoin, you’d look for an exchange with a BTC/ETH pair.
 Once you’ve found a suitable exchange, you can buy Bitcoin by following a few simple steps.

 The process may vary slightly from one platform to the next, so look for a how-to guide on your chosen exchange or contact its customer support team if you’re unsure of what to do.